PiRXlv/100-days-of-code/log.md

   Chapter 4 feels more like something I would be able to use in my day-to-day job.
   I should use story review/estimation sessions as a vehicle for discussions more often.

+### Day 5: January 1, 2019
+**Today's Progress**: Finished chapter 5.
+**Thoughts:**
+  Asking right questions to unmask requirements is vital.
+  Given - past sense, when - present, Then - should.
+  Steps/preconditions describe *what* instead of *how* How to distinguish between high level scenarios and "unit test" scenarios?
+What is difference between their format and level of detail?

 **Link to work:** none